Smooth North East

 Smooth North East is a regional radio station owned by Communicorp and operated by Global as part of the Smooth network.
-It broadcasts to North East England from studios in Newcastle upon Tyne.
+It broadcasts to North East England.

 Overview

 GMG Radio ownership

 The licence for the station was originally awarded to the Saga Radio Group.
 However, GMG Radio inherited it following its purchase of Saga in December 2006.
 GMG had been granted permission by the regulator, Ofcom, to change the format of its Smooth FM stations in London and Manchester, and took the decision to change both the Smooth FM and Saga Stations to a new brand, Smooth Radio.

 Test transmissions for Smooth Radio North East began on 22 November 2007, and an advertising campaign was launched in the region from Boxing Day.
 This included television commercials featuring images of some of the music industry's most notable artists, such as Buddy Holly, Diana Ross and Rod Stewart.
 The station launched at 8am on 8 January 2008.
 The music format of the station was middle of the road, adult contemporary music, aimed at an audience aged 45 and over.

 Local programming originated from studios at Team Valley, Gateshead.
 Networked programming was syndicated from sister station Smooth North West at Salford Quays, Manchester.

 In 2010 GMG Radio announced that it would be merging its five Smooth stations in England to create a nationwide Smooth Radio service based in Manchester.
 The new station was launched on 4 October 2010 and could be heard both on DAB and on the locally on the FM frequencies.